lshaoqin/chronicler/README.md

 ### Basic Command Syntax

-The general syntax for running Chronicler commands is:
+The main entry point for Chronicler is `src/main.py`.
+Commands are invoked as follows:

 ```bash
 python src/main.py <command> [options]